MQ-software-carpentry/statistics-with-r/_episodes/04-regression.md

 When gender is added to the model:
 $$Y_i=\beta_0+\beta_1X_i+\beta_2gender_i+\varepsilon$$
 we get $\hat{\beta}_1=-2.9168$.
 This is ample proof of confounding.
 No formal statistical test for the equality of the $\beta_1$’s obtained under the two models exists; we need to use judgement, in conjunction with graphical evidence such as above.
 Confounding happens when both response and predictor are affected by the same variable.
 Evidence of the cause of confounding is provided by plots of both $X$ and $Y$ against the confounder.

 ~~~
-par(mfrow=c(1,2))
+par(mfrow = c(1, 2))
-boxplot(x~Sex,data=mf)
+boxplot(x ~ Sex, data = mf)
-boxplot(y~Sex,data=mf)
+boxplot(y ~ Sex, data = mf)
 ~~~
 {: .language-r}